erdosn/dsc-2-21-09-bayes-theorem-lab-online-ds-ft-100118/README.md

 In this lab, we shall try to put some of the formulas to practice that we came across with in the previous lesson.

 ## Objectives
-* Understand and describe the Bayesian theorem from conditional probabilities
+* Describe the Bayesian theorem from conditional probabilities
 * Describe the roles of Prior, Likehood and Posterior components of Bayes Theorem
-* Understand and perform simple applications of Bayes Theorem for sensitivity and specificity
+* Apply Bayes Theorem to solve probability problems.

 ## Exercise 1
 ### If a single card is drawn from a standard deck of playing cards, What is the probability of seeing a king ?